American Numismatic Society: Online Resources

-The ANS makes significant amount of numismatic research and resources accessible online, from its own holdings and in collaboration with other institutions.
+The ANS makes a significant amount of numismatic research and resources accessible online, from its own holdings and in collaboration with other institutions.
 In collaboration with the Institute for the Study of the Ancient World, the ANS created OCRE, the "Online Coins of the Roman Empire."
 This project aspires to record every published type of Roman Imperial Coinage and link them with examples in major collections published online.

 The ANS also participates in Nomisma.org, which "is a collaborative project to provide stable digital representations of numismatic concepts according to the principles of Linked Open Data.".
 Similarly, the Hellenistic Royal Coinages project, HRC, is aiming to do something similar with all coinages from the empire of Alexander the Great and his various successor kingdoms, including the Seleucids in the Near East and the Ptolemies in Egypt.

 Exhibitions

 At its headquarters in Manhattan, the ANS has a small exhibition space, which is open to the public.
 The ANS also loans objects from its collections to other major institutions and exhibitions.
 While the largest number of objects from the ANS can be found at The Metropolitan Museum of Art, there are exhibitions with ANS objects all over the world.